 Identifying these logistical pain points from an objective lens will not only flag issues your strategy needs to consider, it also sets your team up to now shift focus on ways your strategy can solve them.
 By striving to understand the implication of each bottleneck and pain point—taking the time to quantify the impacts each will have on your business—you can prioritize future automation and digital transformation initiatives that will come later in the strategy development process.

 It’s also important at this stage to understand that there’s no process too small.
-Outline as many opportunities as possible in order maximize the power of digitization.
+Outline as many opportunities as possible in order to maximize the power of digitization.
 A big-picture awareness of all possibilities is crucial to building a strategic roadmap toward digital supply chain transformation.

 One of the most commonly avoidable pitfalls of digital transformation is the mistake of broad implementation without appropriate planning.
 Because an iterative approach is so critical to avoiding sweeping disruptions in operations, ask yourself what needs to come first and what can wait.